hgyorgy/esp01s/README.md

 The main goals are:
-- Universal for Sonoff and other custom relay boards with ESP8266 and ESP31s
+- Universal for relay boards with ESP8266 and ESP31s
 - Remember last state during restart (reconnect, re-state..etc)
 - Clearly MQTT controlled, ready to be controlled by Home Automation server, like OpenHAB